lit/lit/.changeset/sixty-scissors-cross.md

 '@lit-labs/cli': minor
 ---

-The analyzer no longer crashes when a class extending `LitElement` has a property with a non-identifier name and instead adds a diagnostic.
-The CEM generator now logs diagnostics collected while generating the manifest.
+The analyzer no longer crashes in many cases when encountering code with unexpected syntax or cases that the analyzer does not yet handle.
+The custom elements manifest generator also logs diagnostics collected while generating the manifest, but generates the manifest whenever possible.